Subashsunar/ORM_ECommerce_Back_End/README.md

 **nodemon ./server.js** / **npm run start**

+## You have to make sure, if you have POSTMAN or INSOMNIA to test the API.

 ## Mock-Up

 The following animation shows the application's GET routes to return all categories, all products, and all tags being tested in postman: